ldpercy/year-clock/task/refactor config global.md

 Some kind of better structure...
 --------------------------------

-So what I'd like, and what I'm slowly moving towards with all of this, is having a single functions like:
+So what I'd like, and what I'm slowly moving towards with all of this, is having single functions like:

 	setupPage()									// do whatever's necessary to get the page setup and ready drawClock(element, theme, config, date)		// draw a clock into the element with some $parameters